 dates for event planning

-past and present events in their own lives and in the
+talk about past and present events in their own

-children don’t always enjoy the same things, and are sensitive
+know that other children don’t always enjoy the same

 families, communities and traditions.

-the features of their own immediate environment and how
+talk about the features of their own immediate environment

-of animals and plants and explain why some things occur,
+make observations of animals and plants and explain

-that a range of technology is used in places such as
+recognise that a range of technology is used in